 One of Mount Hood National Forest’s many stunning lakes, Lost Lake lies on the west side of the mountain, offering easy access to various hiking trails, such as the one to Ramona Falls.
 Other popular activities in the area include fishing, cycling, canoeing, kayaking and stand-up paddle boarding.
 At night, thousands of stars twinkle overhead.

 The Lost Lake Campground at Lost Lake Resort has 148 campsites and can accommodate both RV and tent campers.
 There are pit toilets, a handicap-accessible fishing dock, a boat ramp and RV dump station.
-A well-stocked general store sells everything you might need during a lake camping trip in Oregon, from fishing tackle and camping gear to firewood, ice, groceries, and beer and wine.
+A well-stocked general store sells everything you might need during a camping trip at a lake in Oregon, from fishing tackle and camping gear to firewood, ice, groceries, and beer and wine.

 “Lost Lake is pretty famous and didn’t disappoint.
 Large but private campsites on a gorgeous lake with a quintessential view of Mt.
 Hood.
 You can rent kayaks, canoes, fishing poles, etc. Lots of walk-in sites, however, this spot is very popular so in the high season.
 You may have the best luck going mid-week or early in the morning to claim a spot.”— The Dyrt camper Heather W.

-Of the many campgrounds on the shore of Waldo Lake—one of Oregon’s largest natural lakes—the North Waldo Campground is the most popular for Waldo Lake camping in Oregon.
+Of the many campgrounds on the shore of Waldo Lake—one of the largest natural lakes in Oregon—the North Waldo Campground is the most popular for Waldo Lake camping in Oregon.
 Set right at the water’s edge, the campground is surrounded by the Douglas fir and western hemlock forests of Willamette National Forest.
 Without an inlet bringing in nutrients, the lake doesn’t have much plant life and is exceptionally pure.
 On a calm summer day, you can see up to 120 feet deep.

 The campground has 58 sites, all with picnic tables and fire rings, an RV dump station, toilets, drinking water and a boat ramp.
 Half of the sites can be reserved, the other half are available on a first-come, first-serve basis.
 North Waldo is a great starting point for wilderness hikes in the area, while canoeing, swimming and sailing are, unsurprisingly, quite popular as well.